nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Thursday 27-Oct-2022

+Today I spent most of the day working through some older assignments in the data structures and algorithms repo.
+Key takeaways:

+- Having a design document for the solution (whether it is coded or not) really helps with designing unit tests and with refactoring (and bug squashing) the solution code.
+- The 'unchecked' situation was simply an unhandled null situation that would have been rare to run across, but there was no reason to leave such an obvious bug in the code.
+- Leveraging 'throws' in a method declaration reduces the amount of code necessary to handle exception cases gracefully.
+Seeing an Exception bubble-up from a deeper class method to the calling method I was working on told me exactly what I needed to do in the calling function to handle the situation, and it was pretty simple.
+- When adding lots of conditionals and/or testing for the same situation a lot in the same method, it is time to create a field and a method that sets that field, and then an 'escape hatch' code path that bypasses the method(s) or code blocks that do not need to run if the field is set a certain way.
+The code will be easier to read and simpler to debug.
+- I am proud of the design and coding of 'balancedBrackets', even as it was prior to refactoring it today.
+There were very few bugs, and most of the refactoring needed today was because I introduced a few more edge cases that I hadn't thought of before (or did and I avoided them because they were too much to think about at the time).

+I am celebrating my successess in these projects from months ago, and with my slight improvements today, along with implementing unit tests so the projects are verfiably stable and sensible. :fire: :firecracker: :fireworks: :grin:

 ## Wednesday 26-Oct-2022

 Sometimes challenges are designed in a way that the candidate is very likely to fail.
 It doesn't matter if the wording is imprecise, wrong, or otherwise misleading.
 The idea behind code challenges is to determine: